-Relationships between large-scale temporal and spatial anomalies within the atmosphere, termed teleconnections, have been found to influence the climate and mass balance of Greenland (Tedesco et al. 2013; Lim et al. 2016).
-With only four years of data in the current study, we are unable to draw conclusions about the role of teleconnections in the development of SGLs, however there is evidence that combinations of teleconnection indices play a role in the near-surface climate and therefore SGL development in the northeast of Greenland.
-In 2016 and 2019, the average summer (JJA) North Atlantic Oscillation (NAO) index was strongly negative (-1.36 for 2016, -1.23 for 2019) (see Supplementary material for teleconnection data).
-Simultaneously, both the summer East Atlantic (EA) index and the Greenland Blocking Index (GBI) were strongly positive in both of these years.
-In summer 2016, the EA (GBI) summer average was 1.44 (1.73).
+In 2016 and 2019, the average JJA NAO index was strongly negative (-1.36 for 2016, -1.23 for 2019) (see Supplementary material for teleconnection data).
+Simultaneously, both the JJA EA index and the GBI were strongly positive in both of these years.
+(1.44 and 1.73 respectively).
+In summer 2016, the EA (GBI) JJA average was 1.44 (1.73).
 Similarly, in 2019 the JJA average EA index (GBI index) was 1.1 (2.26).
-This combination of strong negative NAO and strong positive EA also occurred in both summer 2010 and 2012, when extensive melting was observed over the GIS (Lim et al. 2016).
+This combination of strong -NAO and strong +EA also occurred in both summer 2010 and 2012, when extensive melting was observed over the GIS (Lim et al 2016).
 In terms of teleconnections, the biggest differences between 2016/2019 and the 2017/2018 summers was the NAO and GBI summer indices.
 In 2017 the NAO index was positive in June and July.
-In 2018 the summer NAO index was strongly positive (1.74), with all summer months observing a positive NAO signal.
+In 2018 the JJA NAO index was strongly positive (1.74), with all summer months observing a +NAO signal.
 The GBI for summer 2017 and 2018 was weakly negative (-0.03) and negative (-0.57) respectively.
 In terms of the teleconnection indices evaluated here, summer 2017 appears to the be the intermediate or transition year between a particularly strong negative NAO in 2016 and a strong positive NAO in 2018.
-A decreasing trend in summer NAO since 1981 has been previously identified and is believed to be partly responsible for recordbreaking warm temperatures over Greenland in the most recent decade (Hanna et al. 2014).
+A decreasing trend in summer NAO since 1981 has been previously identified and is believed to be partly responsible for record-breaking warm temperatures over Greenland in the most recent decade (Hanna et al. 2014).

 The relationship between teleconnections and precipitation is more complicated and is often only significant in the southern part of Greenland where the majority of the precipitation falls.
-Bjork et al. (2018) identified a positive relationship between NAO and precipitation in eastern Greenland: there is more precipitation during positive NAO years.
-The year with the largest cumulative precipitation amounts was the 2017-2018 accumulation season, which was also characterised by a strong positive NAO index.
+Bjork et al (2018) identified a positive relationship between NAO and precipitation in eastern Greenland: there is more precipitation during +NAO years.
+The year with the largest cumulative precipitation amounts was the 2017-2018 accumulation season, which was also characterised by a strong +NAO index.
 However, the relationship between NAO and precipitation for NE Greenland cannot be assessed with certainty in this study.

-Although we present only four years of results here and previous studies in this region are sparse, we are confident that SGLs are a persistent feature in the NEGIS and 79 °N region.
+Although we present only four years of results here and previous studies in this region are sparse, we are confident that SGLs are a persistent feature in the NEGIS and 79°N region.
 Sundal et al. (2009) observed SGLs between 2003 and 2007 using MODIS data.
 With the availability of very-high resolution (10 m) Sentinel data, the SGL areas are less erroneous than previously stated using lower-resolution MODIS data (250 m) (Hochreuther et al. 2021).

-There is an increase in the maximum altitude of SGL detection between the early 2000's study of Sundal et al. (2009) (1200 m a.s.l) and the results presented here (1600 m a.s.l).
+There is an increase in the maximum altitude of SGL detection between the early 2000's study of Sundal et al (2009) (1200m a.s.l) and the results presented here (1400m a.s.l).
 The lakes at these higher elevations are larger and therefore would have been detected by the MODIS data in the Sundal et al. (2009) study, were they present.
 Therefore, it is likely that maximum lake altitude has increased over time.

-This is not surprising given an increasing air temperature trend of 0.8 °C decade-1 over 79 °N Glacier (Turton et al. 2019), and model suggestions of inland expansion in this area into the 21st century (Ignéczi et al. 2016).
-Leeson et al. (2015) concluded that maximum lake altitude could reach up to 2221 m a.s.l with RCP 8.5 future projections.
+This is not surprising given an increasing air temperature trend of 0.8°C decade-1 over 79°N Glacier (Turton et al. 2019), and model suggestions of inland expansion in this area into the 21st century (Ignéczi et al. 2016).
+Leeson et al. (2015) concluded that maximum lake altitude could reach up to 2221m a.s.l with RCP 8.5 future projections.
 Although there are a number of assumptions made in our comparison to Sundal et al. (2009), it is possible that inland expansion of lakes is occurring under increased air temperatures in this region.